-Thanks are due to the following individuals who have contributed articles or images of cards from their collections: John Bevin, Albinas Borisevičius, Sallie Boyd, Steve Campbell, John Daniels, Frederic C. Detwiller, Marc Dorst, Dan Dragojevich, Alison Dunne, Camelia Elias, Peter Endebrock, Alan Ferg, Steve Ferguson, Lauren Forestell, Enrique García Martín, Richard Giorgio, Mike Goodall, Andy Grigg, Tony Hall, Hans Hinrup, Mike Jacobs, Saskia Jansen, K. Frank Jensen, Linda Johnson, Siobhan Johnson, David C. Kelzenberg, Jukka Kettunen, Valentin Krasavin, Robert S. Lancaster, Anthony Lee, Ken Lodge, José Manuel Murcia, Larry and Tammy Northup, Dudley Ollis, Diego Peña, Juan José Pérez-Castejón, Joseph Pierson, Rex Pitts, Matt Probert, Jay Recher, Juan José Ruiz, Peter Scarlett, Klaus-Jürgen Schultz, Rod Starling, Barney Townshend, Mike & Daf Tregear, Pat Waddington, Jan Walls, Donald Welsh, Adam West-Watson.
+Thanks are due to the following individuals who have contributed articles or images of cards from their collections: John Bevin, Albinas Borisevičius, Sallie Boyd, Steve Campbell, John Daniels, Frederic C. Detwiller, Marc Dorst, Dan Dragojevich, Alison Dunne, Camelia Elias, Peter Endebrock, Alan Ferg, Steve Ferguson, Lauren Forestell, Enrique García Martín, Richard Giorgio, Mike Goodall, Andy Grigg, Tony Hall, Hans Hinrup, Mike Jacobs, Saskia Jansen, K. Frank Jensen, Linda Johnson, Siobhan Johnson, David C. Kelzenberg, Jukka Kettunen, Valentin Krasavin, Robert S. Lancaster, Anthony Lee, Ken Lodge, José Manuel Murcia, Mike J. Morrissey, Larry and Tammy Northup, Dudley Ollis, Diego Peña, Juan José Pérez-Castejón, Joseph Pierson, Rex Pitts, Matt Probert, Jay Recher, Elizabeth Richmond, Juan José Ruiz, Peter Scarlett, Klaus-Jürgen Schultz, Martin Shaw, Rod Starling, Paul Symons, Barney Townshend, Mike & Daf Tregear, Pat Waddington, Jan Walls, Donald Welsh, Adam West-Watson.
 Also: Archivo General de la Nación (Buenos Aires), the Public Library of Cincinnati and Hamilton County, the Archaeological Service of the Municipality of Dordrecht (Netherlands), the Worshipful Company of Makers of Playing Cards Collection and the London Metropolitan Archives, City of London Corporation.

 Visit the downloads center for PDF downloads.